intelsdi-x/snap/README.md

 * The definitive how-to is in [PLUGIN_AUTHORING.md](docs/PLUGIN_AUTHORING.md)
 * Recommendations to make effective, well-designed plugins are in [PLUGIN_BEST_PRACTICES.md](docs/PLUGIN_BEST_PRACTICES.md)

+## Code of Conduct
+All contributors to Snap are expected to be helpful and encouraging to all members of the community, treating everyone with a high level of professionalism and respect.
+See our [code of conduct](CODE_OF_CONDUCT.md) for more details.

 ## Security Disclosure